Hotel group Apex eyes further investment

 She added: “In 2017 we will continue to look at other opportunities to extend and complement our existing portfolio.”

-The group reported capital investment totalling £16.1m during the last financial year and further developed its 177-room Bath establihsment, which is set to open this summer.
+The group reported capital investment totalling £16.1m during the last financial year and further developed its 177-room Bath establishment, which is set to open this summer.

+During the period under review – the 12 months to 30 April – the firm secured a £29m bank facility from Bank of Scotland to help finance the Bath development, together with a 150-year sale and leaseback transaction, generating income of £14m.

+Apex Hotels is owned by chairman and founder Norman Springford and his family.
+The first hotel, in Edinburgh’s Grassmarket, opened in 1996 as a three-star establishment with 120 bedrooms.
+Just two years later it underwent a major refurbishment into a four-star property.

 Click here to ‘Like’ The Scotsman Business on Facebook